msupply-foundation/msupply_docs/content/docs/replenishment/outbound_returns.md

 Once picking is confirmed:

 - Return status is now `PICKED`
+- Goods are no longer part of your inventory
 - You are now invited to confirm the shipping via the `Confirm Shipped` button
-- An **Inbound Return** has been generated and is now visible to your supplier
+- If your supplier is also using mSupply, then an **Inbound Return** has been generated and is now visible to your supplier

 At this stage, you are still able to edit return lines, to add items or to delete existing lines.
 However, if picking has been confirmed, you need to make sure to inform your fulfilment facility of any change so they can make sure that the return is still correct.

 ### Confirming the Outbound Return shipping

 The last step to return stock with an Outbound Return is to confirm that stock has been shipped.
-This is a critical step because when goods are confirmed as `Shipped`, they are no longer a part of your inventory records.

 To confirm that an Outbound Return has been shipped, tap on the `Confirm Shipped` button.

 Once shipping has been confirmed:

 - Return status is now `SHIPPED`
-- Goods are no longer part of your inventory
 - You can no longer edit return lines
 - You can no longer delete the return
+- Your supplier is able to mark the return as `DELIVERED` once they receive the return

 ### Tracking Progress of Outbound Returns

-If your supplier is also using mSupply, you will be able to see when they'll receive your returns:
+If your supplier is also using mSupply, you will be able to see when they receive your returns:

 - status will become `DELIVERED` when goods are received: your supplier confirmed that they received your return
 - status will become `VERIFIED` when the return has been verified by your supplier.
 Goods are now a part of their inventory.